toddler listening toddler meltdowns toddler tantrums

 Follow through

-Make them trust what you say.
-And follow through with a reasonable consequence that will help shape their next move.
+Follow through with a reasonable consequence that will help shape their next move and future behaviors.

-I always follow through with what I said would happen – I help them move to a different play area for a couple minutes.
 This is NOT a timeout in the traditional sense.
 This is simply a relocation for a couple minutes, where we disconnect from the situation where the behavior was happening.

 Usually before returning to whatever setting we were in before taking the break, I take a moment to explain why I’m telling them to behave a certain way: “We cannot jump on the couch, it’s too dangerous.
 You could get hurt, owee!
 Danger.
 Let’s be safe, ok?
 Ok, let’s try again.”